morphienz/spotify-analyzer/README.md

 If your backend is running on a different host or port (for example when using a remote container), update `VITE_API_URL` accordingly so that login redirects work correctly.

+### Available Pages

+- `/` – login or start page
+- `/analyze` – choose between liked tracks or playlist analysis
+- `/analyze/liked` – automatically analyze your liked songs
+- `/analyze/playlist` – analyze any playlist by URL or ID